lambdaclass/era_vm/docs/general.md

 ### Data passing between contracts

-To send and receive (read only) data between contracts, we make use of Fat Pointers, when choosing how to pass data to a contract (whether when calling or returning from a call) we have a choice:
+We make use of Fat Pointers to send and receive (read only) data between contracts, when choosing how to pass data to a contract (whether when calling or returning from a call) we have a choice:

 - pass an existing fat pointer
 - create a new fat pointer from a fragment of heap/auxheap.

-This is handled by the `get_forward_memory_pointer`, which (respectevely) narrows the pointer it receives, or creates a new one in the requested heap.
+This is handled by the `get_forward_memory_pointer`, which (respectively) narrows the pointer it receives, or creates a new one in the requested heap.

-A Fat Pointer will delimit a fragment accessible to other contract, accesses outside this fragment through a pointer yield zero.
-They also provide an offset inside this fragment which can be increased or decreased.
+A Fat Pointer will delimit a fragment accessible to another contract.
+Accesses outside this fragment through a pointer yield zero.
+They also provide an offset inside this fragment, which can be increased or decreased.

 ## Call Types